 “There is a lot of excitement about these [immunotherapy] drugs, and for good reason,” Schilsky said.
 “There’s no diminishing the progress that’s been made.”

 The FDA wants to give patients the chance to benefit as soon as possible, rather than waiting for definitive proof of improved survival, Pazdur said.
 In some cases, the FDA requires pharmaceutical companies to perform long-term studies after drugs are approved, to measure whether drugs live up to their early promise.

 But many of these studies never provide an answer, Zuckerman said.
 Once a drug is approved and is available to anyone, patients have no incentive to participate in a clinical trial.
 So studies can end with no clear conclusion.

-, Prasad looked at 36 drugs approved without proven survival advantages.
+In a 2015 study, Prasad looked at 36 drugs approved without proven survival advantages.
 More than four years later, only five had evidence of improved survival.